Ladvien/ladvien.github.io/_posts/2018-10-15-deep-learning-central-command.md

 * [python-shell (npm)](https://www.npmjs.com/package/python-shell) for creating an interface between Node and Python.

 ### Utilizing all Machines in the House
 Machine learning is a new world for me.
 But, it's pretty dern cool.
-I'm a lover of making machines do the hard stuff while I'm off doing other work.
-It makes me feel productive--like, I created that machine, so any work it does I get credit for.  _And_!
-The work I did while it as doing its work.
+I like making machines do the hard stuff while I'm off doing other work.
+It makes me feel extra productive--like, "I created that machine, so any work it does I get credit for.  _And_!
+The work I did while it as doing its work."
 This is the reason I own two 3D-printers.

-And I'm noticing there is a possibility of utilizing old computers I've lying around the house.
-The plan is to abstract a neural network script, install it on all the computers I've sitting around the house, and then create a `HQ Computer` where I can create a set of hyperparameters passed to the `Worker Nodes` throughout the house.
+I'm noticing there is a possibility of utilizing old computers I've lying around the house for the same effect.
+The plan is to abstract a neural network script, install it on all the computers lying about, and  create a `HQ Computer` where I can create a sets of hyperparameters passed to the `Worker Nodes` throughout the house.

 Why?
 Glad I asked for you.
-I feel guilty there are computers sitting not being used.
-There's an old AMD desktop with a GFX1060 in it, a 2013 MacBook Pro (my sons), and my 2015 MacBook Pro.
-All of these don't see much use anymore, since my employer has provided an iMac to work on.
+I feel guilty there are computers used.
+There's an old AMD desktop with a GFX1060 in it, a 2013 MacBook Pro (my son's), and my 2015 MacBook Pro.
+These don't see much use anymore, since my employer has provided an iMac to work on.
 They need to earn their keep.

 How?
 Again, glad to ask for you.
-I'll create a system to make deep-learning jobs from hyperparameter sets and send them to these idle machines, thus, trying to get them to solve problems throughout the day, while I'm working on paying the bills.
-This comes from the power of NNs.
-They need little of manual tweaking.
+I'll create a system to make deep-learning jobs from hyperparameter sets and send them to these idle machines, thus, trying to get them to solve problems while I'm working on paying the bills.
+This comes from the power of neural networks.
+They need little manual tweaking.
 You simply provide them with hyperparameters and let them run.

-Here are my napkin doodles:
+Here are the napkin-doodles:
 ```
 +-Local------------------------------------------------------+
 |                                                            |